cache2k/cache2k/src/site/markdown/design.md

 The core cache functionality should come in a tiny jar, so it is not much hassle and overhead to include it.

+## peek() and get()

+Cache.get() returns a value from the cache, or retrieves it from the cache source.
+The method Cache.peek() just returns a value from the cache, or null if no data was available.
+In a JSR107 cache implementation there is a single method for both.
+If no data source is present, Cache.get() returns null for an unmapped value.

+Since the caller intentions are different as well as different semantics are needed it is better to split the two methods.
+The code inside the cache is cleaner because the presence of the cache source does not need to be checked to alter the semantics.
+Furthermore the behaviour of peek() may be useful if a cache source is present.

+Right now there is a getAll() but no corresponding peekAll(), since the bulk operations only make sense in read-through operation.

+## Bulk API and JSR107 getAll()

+After implementing the getAll() JSR107 on top of C2K I came to the conclusion that it has to die again.
+Its still in the implementation but not exposed by the API.